zbytes/rabbitmq-stomp-connection-in-spring-boot/README.md

     </a>
 </p>

+# RabbitMQ STOMP connection in Spring Boot

+This is a demo for how to use rabbitmq as a message broker using stomp and spring boot.

-# Relevant Articles
+## Relevant Articles
 - https://zbytes.github.io/rabbitmq-stomp-connection-in-spring-boot
 - https://medium.com/zbytes/rabbitmq-stomp-connection-in-spring-boot

-# Title: RabbitMQ STOMP connection in Spring Boot
+## Developer Guide

-## To Run
+### To Run

 - Build the docker image and run it.
 (Note: I would prefer docker-compose.yaml)